Is it your team’s first time to meet virtually? Here are a few tips to help you get you started:

 Schedule a meeting time that works for everyone.
 Be mindful of time zones if you have team members in other provinces or countries.
 If possible, send a meeting notice (calendar invitation) that would send them a reminder near the start of the meeting.

-Be as clear as possible in your meeting invite.
+Be as clear as possible in your meeting invitation.
 Reiterate that date and time, as well as the duration.
 Set your agenda and inform invitees if you have requirements (for example, have survey results, team suggestions/comments/complaints, sales figures, etc. on hand) or if there are expected outcomes or specific meeting guidelines.
 Give clear instructions on how people will join.
 Include support information for those who may experience internet connection or audio and video problems.
 You can also suggest that they test their equipment before the meeting especially if your team hasn’t used the technology before.

 If you are hosting a small group, require video.
 Seeing the participants will help them stay focused.
 It can also ease the feeling of isolation for remote workers or those new to the team.